BAJAJ BROKING

 Key Components of a Funds Flow Statement

-A Funds Flow Statement is typically divided into two main sections: sources of funds and applications of funds.
+The statement is split into two main parts: sources of funds (money coming in) and applications of funds (money going out).

-• Sale of Fixed Assets: Proceeds from selling long-term assets such as land, buildings, or machinery.
+2. Sale of fixed assets: Money earned from selling things like land, buildings, or machinery.

 How to Prepare a Funds Flow Statement?